RFunk195/HMM-Mods/Sonic Generations/Empire City Adventure Pack Unofficial Patch/README FOR INSTRUCTIONS.txt

 unnecessary files for you).

 4. Within the zip file, there's a folder titled "EmpireCityNightHUB" which is the night hub add-on.
-Inside that folder, extract the "disk" folder and place it within my mod's "core_night" folder (Again, the mod.ini file isn't needed, but it ultimately doesn't matter if you auto-update).
+Inside that folder, extract the "disk" folder and place it within my mod's "core_night" folder (Again, the mod.ini file isn't needed and replacing overwrites patch files, but it ultimately doesn't matter if you auto-update).

 5. Open HedgeModManager, and you should receive the auto-update pop-up within a couple seconds.
 Click "Update" and wait for it to complete.